 Resilience relates to specific events and challenges that businesses face.
 Ongoing financial, environmental, supply chain, reputational and client risks will continue to test the resolve of all UK businesses.
-To help conquer these potential barriers to post-COVID recovery and longer-term prosperity, we have teamed up with Inspired PLC, one of the UK’s longest established and leading independent energy and sustainability consultancies, to launch a package of services to support your businesses.
+To help conquer these potential barriers to post-COVID recovery and longer-term prosperity, we have teamed up with Inspired Energy, one of the UK’s longest established and leading independent energy and sustainability consultancies, to launch a package of services to support your businesses.

 Taking action now to futureproof your business

 against rising utilities costs is the best investment you can make

 Energy price volatility

 Energy is the largest indirect cost for most companies within the frozen food industry.
 As businesses look to recover from the impact of Coronavirus, energy price uncertainty is set to continue.

 Long-term exposure to volatile energy prices can affect turnover and profits.
 Our partnership with Inspired will provide members with a better understanding of the threats and the opportunities that exist within the current energy landscape.

 Whether you decide to opt for a fixed or flexible approach, there will always be an element of risk involved in energy procurement.
 But with a robust risk management strategy in place, you can ensure that all of your energy purchases are made in line with your organisation’s appetite for risk